-The Learning Exchange Program is a joint initiative from the Gerstein Crisis Centre and Ryerson University’s Internationally Educated Social Work Professionals (IESW) Bridging Program.
+The Learning Exchange Program is a joint initiative from the Gerstein Crisis Centre and Toronto Metropolitan University’s Internationally Educated Social Work Professionals (IESW) Bridging Program.

 Gerstein Crisis Centre is committed to fostering a culture of “mutual learning” at its workplace and will continue to engage in a variety of activities that support a learning exchange between existing and new staff, partners, and community stakeholders.